CesiumGS/3d-tiles/TileFormats/Points/README.md

 #### Positions and Colors

-In this example, we place 4 points (red, green, blue, and yellow) above the globe.
+The following example has four points (red, green, blue, and yellow) above the globe.
 Their positions are defined relative-to-center.

 ```javascript
 var featureTableJSON = {